laudendev/laudendev/README.md

 ## Also

 - Dual-camera Raspberry Pi 5 security system, MJPEG streaming in Go
-- Self-hosted Plex and Nextcloud on a 4-node Raspberry Pi 4 cluster.
+- Self-hosted Plex and Nextcloud, both in Docker, on a 4-node Raspberry Pi 4 cluster.
 - 3D printing (FreeCAD, Prusa Core One+), mead brewing
 - Currently studying: x86-64 assembly and binary formats